 I meet people with stories like that all the time.
 I think it is because of my "I-don't-put-up-with-much" perspective on life.

-I feel it is my right to politely ask them to use my other given name and make a note on their forms or in their file or database or whatever.
+I feel it is my right to politely ask them to use the given name I prefer, and to make a note on their forms or in their file or database or whatever.
 That way we don't have the same problem in the future, it makes it easier for all of us, no confusion, no misunderstanding, etc.

 I guess I don't understand why I would not do that.
 People don't hesitate to correct wrong-birth-date or wrong-weight or wrong-address information.
 Why would I not correct someone who had my name wrong?